MrErenK/onedrive-index/README.md

    - Go to "Certificates & Secrets"
    - Create a new client secret
    - Copy the secret value (only shown once)

-6. **Configure API permissions:**
-   - Go to "API permissions"
-   - Add permissions for Microsoft Graph:
-     - `User.Read` - To get user profile information
-     - `Files.Read` - To read OneDrive files
-     - `Files.Read.All` - To read all files user has access to
-     - `offline_access` - To get refresh tokens
-   - Grant admin consent if required

 ## Deployment to Vercel